letsencrypt/boulder/docs/CRLS.md

 ## Shard assignment

-Certificates are assigned to shards two ways: temporally and explicitly.
+Certificates are assigned to shards one of two ways: temporally or explicitly.
 Temporal shard assignment places certificates into shards based on their notAfter.
 Explicit shard assignment places certificates into shards based on the (random) low bytes of their serial numbers.

-All certificates implicitly have a temporal shard.
-Only certificates with the CRLDistributionPoints extension are considered to have an explicit shard.
+Boulder distinguishes the two types of sharding by the one-byte (two hex encoded bytes) prefix on the serial number, configured at the CA.
+When enabling explicit sharding at the CA, operators should at the same time change the CA's configured serial prefix.
+Also, the crl-updater should be configured with `temporallyShardedPrefixes` set to the _old_ serial prefix.

+An explicitly sharded certificate will always have the CRLDistributionPoints extension, containing a URL that points to its CRL shard.
+A temporally sharded certificate will never have that extension.

-As of Jan 2025, we are planning to start assigning explicit shards at issuance time and then, after a transition period, turn off temporal sharding.
+As of Jan 2025, we are planning to turn on explicit sharding for new certificates soon.
+Once all temporally sharded certificates have expired, we will remove the code for temporal sharding.

 ## Storage